sara-nl/cdidocs/index.markdown

 We're working on documentation for the SURFsara Central Data Infrastructure (CDI).
 Stay tuned.

 *Note: The CDI is under heavy development.
+Data stored on the CDI may be erased without notice.
 Don't store valuable data on the CDI; use test data only.*

 # What is the Central Data Infrastructure?